Bizarre Love Triangle: Reception

 "Bizarre Love Triangle" has been critically acclaimed since its release.
 In a 30th anniversary retrospective citing the song as one of the greatest of all time, Billboard described it as a "synth-pop masterpiece" and "an incandescent jewel of mid-'80s computer love."
 NME praised the song as New Order's "finest pop moment" and credited its simplicity in comparison to previous singles such as "Blue Monday".
 In 2004, the song was ranked No. 204 in Rolling Stones list of "The 500 Greatest Songs of All Time."
 In 2013, Stereogum ranked the song No. 2 on their list of the 10 greatest New Order songs, and in 2021, The Guardian ranked the song No. 7 on their list of the 30 greatest New Order songs.

 Music video

 The music video, which was released in November 1986, was directed by American artists Robert Longo and Gretchen Bender.
-It prominently featured shots of a man and a woman in business suits flying through the air as though propelled by trampolines; this is based directly on Longo's "Men in the Cities" series of lithographs.
+It mainly shows a man and a woman in business suits flying through the air as though propelled by trampolines; this is based directly on Longo's "Men in the Cities" series of lithographs.
 The video has a black and white cut-scene where Jodi Long and E. Max Frye are arguing about reincarnation, in which Long emphatically declares "I don't believe in reincarnation because I refuse to come back as a bug or as a rabbit!"
 Frye responds, "You know, you're a real 'up' person," before the song resumes.